curlybraces/q-pipol/README.md

 # i-PMS
  A Quasar framework-based version of the Investment Programming and Management System for the frontend.
+It uses quasar v.1.0.4 and @quasar/app v1.0.5.

 ## Requirements